Stock valuation in FreeAgent

 FreeAgent wouldn't know the cost price of those items, so it will initially use the sale price to value them.

 It will post the journal entries for the sale, as above, at the sale price.
 That's acceptable under UK accounting rules.

 When you then enter a purchase of this item into FreeAgent, the software will adjust the journal entries so that, instead of the sale price, the cost price is used.

-You can see in the picture that there's a new entry for the purchase of the oranges, and that the entry for the sale has been automatically reduced.
+You can see in the picture that there's a new entry for the purchase of the apples, and that the entry for the sale has been automatically reduced.